Dementia: The Early Stages

 Alzheimer’s disease, which affects some 465,000 people in the UK, is named after the German neurologist Alois Alzheimer, who first recognised the plaques or tangles that physically change the structure of the brain – first the temporal lobe (memory and acquired knowledge), then the parietal lobe (skills and space) – and cause cells to die faster than in normal ageing.
 There is also a shortage of neurotransmitters, the chemicals that transmit messages within the brain.
 No single factor has been identified as the cause.
 The disease advances slowly.
 In the early stages people forget recent events, repeat themselves.
 In confusion, they become irritated and depressed, and begin to lose interest and lack initiative, needing encouragement and support.

-Vascular dementia occurs when the blood supply to the brain is affected by the death of brain cells caused by strokes, heart problems, diabetes, high blood pressure or cholesterol.
+Vascular dementia occurs when the blood supply to the brain is affected by the death of brain how to buy ativan online cells caused by strokes, heart problems, diabetes, high blood pressure or cholesterol.
 As vascular dementia can affect different areas of the brain – for example, the occipital lobe (visual processing) – each person may have different symptoms.
 More aware of their condition, they are likely to suffer from depression.

 Dementia with Lewy Bodies